Your Opportunity to Gain Leadership Experience and Explore Professional Development Programs

 CSSW is open to all students interested in Social Work.
 CSSW hosts many activities that are beneficial for Social Work students.
 Special speakers from various fields in Social Work provide insight about opportunities in Social Work.
 CSSW is also involved in working toward the betterment of the community, fundraising, and helping others learn the true meaning of Social Work.
 The Council plans social events each semester to enhance communication between Social Work students and faculty.

 Meeting weekly and led by seniors majoring in Personal Financial Planning, FPA offers students an opportunity to develop leadership skills and to make professional contacts.
 Leaders in the financial planning profession come to speak to students to share their insights and experiences with the next generation of financial professionals.
-Students participating in FPSA begin to build their professional network, taking field trips to financial service businesses and professional meetings.
+Students participating in FPSA begin to build their professional network, taking professional development trips to financial service businesses and professional meetings.
 In the past few years, students have planned and carried-out field trips to various large financial service marketplaces.